Skip to content

 It will automatically deduct the total requested amount from the allowance total.

 If the requested total is more than the remaining allowance amount, it will only deduct the remaining amount of the allowance.
+You can add more to the allowance draw if you would like to reduce the requested amount to negative and lower your contract value.

-4. Select Preview and Send
+5. Select Preview and Send

 1. In the COR Log (sent or received) select the edit pencil on the right of the COR you would like to add the allowance

-2. Scroll down to Customer Allowances > select the allowance that applies
+3. Scroll down to Customer Allowances > select the allowance that applies

 1. Note: When you choose Customer Allowances you will be able to determine which allowance is an Internal Allowance by an icon which will note "This allowance is internal and only visible to your team."